ResNet-LDDMM: Advancing the LDDMM Framework using Deep Residual Networks: Implementation and Experiments

 \textbf{--} As a final difference between the methods, LDDMM is quadratic with respect to the resolution (i.e., the number of points), and is notoriously time-consuming to run.
 While matching two shapes usually takes a acceptable amount of time, matching hundreds (or even thousands) for adequate statistical analysis can quickly become impossible.
-Significant advances have been made using GPUs and the free library KeOps\footnote{\url{www.kernel-operations.io}} on this front \cite{charlier2020kernel}, but it is still time-consuming to perform such an analysis, especially when one needs several retries to find the correct scales for the reproducing kernel.
-On the other hand, ResNet-LDDMM is much faster, especially at high resolution; the network itself actually has linear complexity with respect to the resolution.
+Significant advances have been made using GPUs and the free library KeOps (www.kernel-operations.io) on this front \cite{charlier2020kernel}, but it is still time-consuming to perform such an analysis, especially when one needs several retries to find the correct scales for the reproducing kernel.
+On the other hand, ResNet-LDDMM is much faster (refer to Supplementary Materials), especially at high resolution; the network itself actually has linear complexity with respect to the resolution.
 Only the data attachment terms have quadratic complexity.
 Combined with the lack of needing compute a correct scale, this new method seems like a clear winner in this area (at least for more than a few hundred points).
-Tab. \ref{tab:LDDMMvsResNetLDDMM} summarizes the key differences between LDDMM and ResNet-LDDMM.